hardiksondagar/income-tax-calculator/README.md

 - **Tax Calculation**: Calculate tax liability based on the new tax regime slabs.
 - **Income in Lakhs**: Input your income in lakhs for easier entry of large numbers (up to 5Cr).
 - **Standard Deduction**: Automatic ₹75,000 deduction for salaried employees.
+- **Additional Deductions**: Support for family pension, education loan interest, and employer contributions to PF/NPS.
 - **Visual Representation**: Interactive graph showing tax liability vs. income.
 - **Detailed Breakdown**: Itemized breakdown of tax calculations across different slabs.
 - **Rebate Consideration**: Automatic application of rebate under Section 87A (up to ₹60,000).